Jazhyc/ktp-practical/README.md

 - pip install -r requirements.txt
 - python main.py

-We pretty much only need the knowledge base now
+## Limitations

+Our system can only account for furniture in the living room for now